-- Corporate Liability for Gross Human Rights Abuses: Towards a fairer and more effective system of domestic law remedies A report prepared for the Office of the UN High Commissioner for Human Rights, February 2014.
+- Corporate Liability for Gross Human Rights Abuses: Towards a fairer and more effective system of domestic law remedies Report prepared for the Office of the UN High Commissioner for Human Rights, February 2014.

-- Extraterritorial jurisdiction: lessons for the business and human rights sphere from six regulatory areas A report commissioned by the Harvard Corporate Social Responsibility Initiative to help inform the mandate of the UN Secretary General's Special Representative on Business and Human Rights.
+- Extraterritorial jurisdiction: lessons for the business and human rights sphere from six regulatory areas Report commissioned by the Harvard Corporate Social Responsibility Initiative to help inform the mandate of the UN Secretary General's Special Representative on Business and Human Rights.

-- Simply Put: Towards an effective UK regime for environmental and social reporting by companies A report commissioned by the Corporate Responsibility (CORE) Coalition, with a foreword by Lisa Nandy MP, Chair, The All Party Parliamentary Group for International Corporate Responsibility (May 2011).
+- Simply Put: Towards an effective UK regime for environmental and social reporting by companies Report commissioned by the Corporate Responsibility (CORE) Coalition, with a foreword by Lisa Nandy MP, Chair, The All Party Parliamentary Group for International Corporate Responsibility (May 2011).